Southern blotting & hybridization

 - In Southern blotting, denatured DNA is transferred from an electrophoresis gel to a sheet of nitrocellulose or derivatized nylon.

-- The exploded view at left shows that transfer is accomplished by the flow of buffer through wick, gel, sheet and into adsorbent paper layers.
+- The exploded view at right shows that transfer is accomplished by the flow of buffer through wick, gel, sheet and into adsorbent paper layers.

 - DNA is retained by the derivatized nylon or nitrocellulose.
 After transfer, the DNA is permanently attached by heating or by cross-linking using UV radiation.